openmc-dev/openmc/docs/source/methods/physics.rst

 In the unresolved resonance energy range, resonances may be so closely spaced that it is not possible for experimental measurements to resolve all resonances.
-To properly account for self-shielding in this energy range, OpenMC uses the probability table method [Levitt]_.
+To properly account for self-shielding in this energy range, OpenMC uses the `probability table method`_.
 For most thermal reactors, the use of probability tables will not significantly affect problem results.
 However, for some fast reactors and other problems with an appreciable flux spectrum in the unresolved resonance range, not using probability tables may lead to